 The success of our business is dependent upon the successful development and commercialization of cabozantinib.
 As part of our strategy, we are dedicating substantially all of our proprietary resources to advance cabozantinib as aggressively as possible.
-On November 29, 2012, the FDA approved cabozantinib for the treatment of progressive, metastatic MTC in the United States under the brand name COMETRIQ^(R), and we commercially launched COMETRIQ in late January 2013.
+On November 29, 2012, the FDA approved cabozantinib for the treatment of progressive, metastatic MTC in the United States under the brand name COMETRIQ^{(R),} and we commercially launched COMETRIQ in late January 2013.
 In March 2014, the European Commission approved cabozantinib for the treatment of adult patients with progressive, unresectable locally advanced or metastatic MTC, also under the brand name COMETRIQ.
 The European Commission granted conditional marketing authorization following a positive opinion from CHMP, issued in December 2013.
 We view the approvals of COMETRIQ by the FDA and European Commission for MTC as transitional events towards our objective of developing cabozantinib into a significant oncology franchise.
 Our ability to realize this objective is contingent on, among other things, successful clinical development, regulatory approval and market acceptance of cabozantinib.
-The failure of COMET-1, one of our two phase 3 pivotal trials of cabozantinib in metastatic CRPC, to meet its primary endpoint has impacted our ability to achieve our development and commercialization goals for cabozantinib.
-If we encounter additional difficulties in the development of cabozantinib in other indications beyond MTC due to any of the factors discussed in this "Risk Factors" section or otherwise, or we do not receive regulatory approval in such indications or are unable to successfully commercialize cabozantinib in such other indications if approved, we will not have the resources necessary to continue our business in its current form.
+The failure of COMET-1 and COMET-2, our two phase 3 pivotal trials of cabozantinib.
+If we encounter additional difficulties in the development of cabozantinib in other indications beyond MTC due to any of the factors discussed in this "Risk Factors" section or otherwise, or we do not receive regulatory approval in such indications or are unable to successfully commercialize cabozantinib in such other indications, if approved, we will not have the resources necessary to continue our business in its current form.